Social Services Annual Report

 Neil Ayling, Chief Officer, Social Services, said:

-Flintshire’s Cabinet Member for Social Serives, Councillor Christine Jones, said:
+Flintshire’s Cabinet Member for Social Services, Councillor Christine Jones, said:

 “This is an excellent report and a fair assessment of our performance as a service last year.
-It is pleasing to see the good work that has been carried out across the board.
-However, we are not complacent, and we will continue to seek ways to improve, particularly during such challenging economic times which also show increasing demands on our services.”
+It has been particularly pleasing to see how our officers have adapted and continued to support our residents during this difficult time.
+However, we are not complacent, and we will continue to seek ways to improve, particularly during such challenging times which show increasing demands on our services.”